NeuroRehack/WMORE/README.md

 The container includes:
 - Arduino CLI
-- All required Arduino libraries
+- All required Arduino libraries (automatically installed)
+  - SparkFun 9DoF IMU Breakout - ICM 20948 (v1.2.12)
+  - SdFat (v2.2.3)
+  - AmbiqSuiteSDK
-- SparkFun Apollo3 board support
+- SparkFun Apollo3 board support (v2.2.1)
 - BOSSA for flashing Arduino Nano
 - All necessary build tools

+**Note:** When using the dev container, you do not need to manually install any libraries or board support packages - everything is pre-configured.

 ## **Required Components**
 The WMOREs were designed using the list of components below.
 Only the Arduino Nano and Artemis Openlog are required to run the firmware, the battery and switches can be swapped for different models.
 However the CAD models for the case will need to be modified or redesigned accordingly if you choose to do so.
 At least 2 WMOREs must be assembled: